 Disability pension (social insurance): The insured must be assessed with a loss of at least 66.7% of normal earning capacity.
-Insured persons aged 48 and younger must have at least 12 months of contributions in the 2 years before the disability began; 24 months in the last 4 years for insured persons older than age 48.
-The insured must also have a minimum period of contribution established by law; these requirements are waived if the insured has 180 months of contributions.
+Insured persons aged 48 or younger must have at least 12 months of contributions in the two years before the disability began; 24 months in the last four years for insured persons older than age 48.
+These requirements are waived if the insured has 180 months of contributions.